dmontemayor/RLmini-course/README.md

 It is recomended you install in some kind of self contained environment so your python settings don't get messed with.
-There are a few options such as [virtualenv](http://pypi.org/project/virtualenv) or [conda](https://docs.conda.io/projects/conda/en/latest/) which we will walk you through now.
+There are a few options such as [virtualenv](http://pypi.org/project/virtualenv) or [conda](https://docs.conda.io/projects/conda/en/latest/) which we will walk you through in a bit.

-## (Option 1) Setup a virtual environment with virtualenv
 Before you go any further, make sure you have Python and that it’s available from your command line.
 You can check this by simply running:
 ```